hj-n/zadu/docs/guides/many-projections.md

-# Evaluate many embeddings
+# Evaluate many projections

-Use one `ZADU` instance when comparing multiple embeddings of the same original data.
+Use one `ZADU` instance when comparing multiple projections of the same original data.
 Immutable original-space resources are constructed once and reused.

 ## Materialized collections